bcgov/parks-reso-api/tools/JOFFRE-README.md

 const facilityName = 'Day-Use Trails';
 ```

-WARNING: Do not enter a date for which the public booking window has already opened, or this tool will corrupt the rescount data.

 ### Running the script against your local DynamoDB instance

 1. uncomment the line `// endpoint: 'http://localhost:8000'`